 Procedural switching costs are less obvious but are immensely more tangible to the user when it comes to changing products.

 For example, let’s talk about using Google Chrome vs. Mozilla Firefox.
 Both products are entirely free, and therefore there are no financial switching costs associated with either one.
-If you only accounted for financial switching costs, you’d be confused as to why users don’t switch between then more often.
+If you only accounted for financial switching costs, you’d be confused as to why users don’t switch between them more often.

 But then, think about how different they are when it comes to interfaces and user interactions.